mhaugrud/msumcspy/_sources/PythonTurtle/IterationSimplifiesourTurtleProgram.rst

     wn.exitonclick()

 In this case, the value of ``aColor`` is used to change the color attribute of ``alex``.
 Each iteration causes ``aColor`` to change to the next value in the list.

+The for-loop is our first example of a **compound statement**.
+Syntactically a compound statement is a statement.
+The level of indentation of
+a (whole) compound statement is the indentation of its heading.
+In the example above there are five statements with the same indentation, executed sequentially: the import, 2 assignments, the whole* for-loop, and ``wn.exitonclick()``.
+The for-loop compound statement is executed completely before going on to the next sequential statement, ``wn.exitonclick()``.

 **Mixed up program**